DuxfordSBD/duxfordsbd.github.io/_posts/news/2015-10-21-the-official-video-is-here.md

     - news
 ---

-# The Official Video is Here!

 Relive the thrills, crashes and all out frantic dashes from this years Duxford Soap Box race!
+Thanks for your patience, we know a lot of you wanted to see this video.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/2w22pqU6v5U" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Thanks for your patience, we know alot of you wanted to see this video. [youtube https://www.youtube.com/watch?v=2w22pqU6v5U&w;=560&h;=315] We would love to offer the task of doing the video for next years event to another budding film maker - please speak with the committee if you are interested!
-Its a really thrilling job, running about filming the runners and riders and the edit of the race video is always a blast!
-Student film makers or wannabe Steven Spielbergs step right up!
+We would love to offer the task of doing the video for next years event to another budding film maker - please speak with the committee if you are interested.
+It's a really thrilling job, running about filming the runners and riders and the edit of the race video is always a blast.
+Student film makers or a wannabe Steven Spielberg step right up!